Ronald L. Rencher

 Ronald L. Rencher (July 6, 1941 – September 11, 2023) was an American politician.
 He served as a Democratic member of the Utah House of Representatives.

 He is the most recent Democratic speaker of the Utah House of Representatives.

 Life and career

 Rencher was born in Hawthorne, California.
-He attended the University of Colorado, Brigham Young University and the University of Utah.
+He attended the University of Colorado Law School, Brigham Young University and the University of Utah.

 Rencher served in the Utah House of Representatives from 1971 to 1976.

 In 1977, Rencher served as United States Attorney for the District of Utah, serving until 1981.

 ]Rencher died on September 11, 2023, at the age of 82.